SandeepAswathnarayana/notes/Andrew Ng.md

 - "There's a huge difference between something that works on the Jupyter Notebook on your laptop vs something that runs in the production deployment setting in a factory."
 Ex: Robustness and Generalization (say, difference in lighting/atmosphere while training images).
 Existing solution: Domain adaptation, transfer learning, etc. But, there's more work to be done.
 - Redesign tasks, plan for the change management, make sure the software you write is consistent with the new workflow, how to deal with the maintenance or DevOps or MLOps.

-## AGI:
+## AGI, Closing Remarks:
 - **AI Ethics, Problems to  be addressed today:** Bias, Wealth Inequality (need to make sure the wealth is fairly shared), Education
-- Regrets: The process of discovery, we keep finding out things that seem so obvious in hindsight.
+- **On his Regrets:** The process of discovery is such that we keep finding out things that seem so obvious in hindsight.
 But, it always takes so much longer in reality.
 - **Moments of happiness, fulfillment:** Nova Ng, his daughter; helping others achieve their dreams; make humanity more powerful as a whole.